Panama Foundations

 The foundation has four key roles.
 The founder creates the foundation and transfers assets to it.
 The foundation council (minimum three members) manages the foundation’s assets and operations, similar to a board of directors.
 A protector, if appointed, oversees the council and can veto decisions or replace council members.
 Beneficiaries receive distributions according to the regulations.

-A foundation requires a minimum initial capital of $10,000 (which does not need to be fully paid), must include “Foundation” in its name, and must maintain a registered agent in Panama.
+A Panama foundation requires a minimum initial capital of $10,000 (which does not need to be fully paid), must include “Foundation” in its name, and must maintain a registered agent in Panama.
 Annual government fees are approximately $300.

 A Panama foundation has no direct equivalent in U.S. tax law.
 The IRS classifies foreign entities under Treasury Regulation § 301.7701 using a substance-over-form analysis, and a foundation’s classification as a trust or corporation depends on the specific facts.

 If the IRS treats the foundation as a foreign trust and the U.S. founder retains sufficient control or is a beneficiary, the foundation is typically classified as a foreign grantor trust.
 All income is taxable to the founder in the year earned, and the founder must file Forms 3520 and 3520-A annually.
-If the founder cannot revoke the foundation, it may be classified as a foreign non-grantor trust, which triggers a different and more punitive tax regime for distributions to U.S. beneficiaries.
+If the founder cannot revoke the foundation, it may be classified as a foreign non-grantor trust, which triggers a more punitive tax regime for distributions to U.S. beneficiaries.

 U.S. reporting obligations apply regardless of classification.
 FBAR filing is required if the foundation holds foreign financial accounts exceeding $10,000 in aggregate value at any point during the year.
 Form 8938 applies when total foreign financial assets exceed the applicable FATCA threshold.
 Penalties for late or incomplete filing are substantial.